Vernon V. Haywood: Early life

 Haywood was born on October 24, 1920, in Raleigh, North Carolina to Ernest S. Haywood and Mary Montague Haywood.
 One of seven children, Haywood's father worked as a brakeman for a railroad company, while Haywood's mother worked as a housewife caring for their large family.

 Haywood graduated from Washington Graded and High School in 1938.
 He attended Hampton, Virginia's Hampton Institute (now Hampton University) where he obtained his private pilot's license through its 40-hour-flying-hour Civilian Pilot Training Program.

-In 1964, Haywood earned a bachelor's degree from the Boot Strap program in Basic General Education at the University of Nebraska in Omaha.
+In 1964, Haywood earned a bachelor's degree from the Boot Strap program in Basic General Education at the University of Nebraska Omaha.

 Haywood was married to first wife Imogene V. Haywood (1916–1962) until her death in 1962.
 Haywood later married Alma Haywood, an U.S. Air Force nurse and Captain.
 They had one son, Vernon Jr., a University of Arizona graduate.